 What Asanas Are Recommended For Cholesterol Reduction?

-Ayurveda says that practicing Yoga can be extremely beneficial to eliminate cholesterol buildup in the body and recommends the practice of
+Ayurveda says that practicing Yoga can be extremely beneficial to eliminate cholesterol buildup in the body and recommends the practice of certain Asanas to reduce the level of bad cholesterol in the body.

 With a proper Kapha-balancing diet, usage of certain herbs such as Arjuna, and practicing certain asanas, one can effectively lower the levels of LDL or bad cholesterol in one’s body.